 Let's face it, no matter how many times your English teacher rambles on about how cool Shakespeare is, his stuff isn't too easy to read.
-We're not talking about a few funny words, like in Doctor Seuss - we're talking Old English, which may as well be a different language.
+We're not talking about a few funny words, like in Doctor Seuss - we're talking Elizabethan English (also known, funnily enough, as "Modern English"), which may as well be a different language!
 To help you get to the actual story behind those baffling words, Kidzworld's put together a cheat sheet for reading Shakespeare.
 Check it out!

 Shakespeare's Vocab A - Z